Maryland Counseling License Requirements

 Licensed Clinical Alcohol and Drug Counselor (LCADC)

-- Get a Criminal Records History Check.
+- Complete a state and federal Criminal Records History Check.

 - Submit an application to the Board.

 - Take and pass the required exam (the National Certified Addiction Counselor, Level I (NCAC I) exam for ADT; the National Certified Addiction Counselor, Level II (NCAC II) for CSC-AD and CAC-AD; or the NAADAC Master Addiction Counselor (MAC) exam for LGADC and LCADC) and the Maryland Law Assessment (MLA).

 - Receive your certificate or license to practice substance abuse counseling.

 For more information on a career in substance abuse counseling, read our substance abuse counselor career guide.

 Optional Substance Abuse Counseling Credentials Offered in Maryland

 If you are interested in additional substance abuse counseling credentials beyond certification and licensure by the state, there are several private organizations that offer optional opportunities to improve your skills and education.
 Earning other recognized credentials may help you stand out from other candidates in your job search.

 - Maryland Association of Prevention Professionals and Advocates (MAPPA): Offers three tiers of certification based on the International Certification & Reciprocity Consortium (IC&RC) standards, including Associate Prevention Specialist (APS), Certified Prevention Specialist (CPS), and Certified Prevention Professional (CPP).